Ports23 Best Things to Do in Cozumel Cruise Port: Everything to Know

 what to do in cozumel

 After reading through this cruise port guide you will know EXACTLY what you should be doing during your visit to Cozumel, Mexico.
-Some of the things on this list are just going to jump off the page at you.
-So, enjoy this port of call!

 Over 3 million people cruise to Mexico’s most populated island every year and all of the mainstream cruise lines including Carnival Cruise Line, Royal Caribbean, Disney Cruise Line, Norwegian, MSC Cruises, and Princess Cruises.
 There’s a reason it’s one of the most visited cruise ports in the world.